devastated

 Spanish

-Word devastate is considered uncommon in modern English.
+Word devastated is considered rare in modern English.

 It has a balanced usage among all categories: speech, fiction, newspapers and academic texts.